Divers discover more human skeletal remains at Lake Mead

-LAS VEGAS (KLAS) — More human remains have been discovered at Lake Mead following a dive earlier this month, Nexstar’s KLAS confirmed Wednesday.
+More human remains have been discovered at Lake Mead following a dive earlier this month, KTLA’s sister station KLAS confirmed Wednesday.

 On Oct.
 17, a diver discovered a human bone in the area of Callville Bay, a National Park Service spokesperson said.
 On Oct.
 18, a second dive found more “human skeletal remains.”